Diwali 2025: What Is Diwali?

 When Is Diwali?

-Diwali occurs annually in autumn (or spring, in the southern hemisphere) during the Hindu month of Kartik.
-(In Western terms, Karti begins around mid-October and ends in mid-November.)
-Specifically, Diwali occurs on the darkest day of the lunar month, the day of the new Moon.
+Diwali occurs annually in autumn during the Hindu month of Kartik.
+(In Western terms, Kartik begins around mid-October and ends in mid-November.)
+The primary day of Diwali occurs on the darkest day of the lunar month, the day of the new Moon.

 2026Sunday, November 8